top of page

 There's a quiet belief most high-functioning women carry without ever putting it into words: If I can still manage everything, I must be okay.

 Your nervous system doesn't care how productive you are.
-It doesn't care how many people rely on you, how well you hid your exhaustion in that meeting, or how perfectly you handled that difficult conversation without breaking down.
+It doesn't care how many people rely on you.
+It doesn't care how well you hid your exhaustion in that meeting or how perfectly you handled that difficult conversation without breaking down.
+Your body keeps a different kind of score.

 That tension in your jaw.
 The tightness across your chest at three in the afternoon for no apparent reason.
 The way your mind starts spinning the moment you try to rest.
 The heaviness that arrives on Sunday evening — not because you dread Monday, but because you haven't stopped bracing for impact since last Monday.